ssmkhrj/git-commands/README.md

 # Git Commands

-## Contributing to an open source project
+## Contributing To An Open Source Project

 > METHOD 1